safespring/docs/content/new/elastic-ip.md

 # sudo apt-get install -y bird2
 ```

-Regardless of which software you use, there are common parameters:
+Regardless of which software you use, common configuration parameters will be
+communicated to you from support, when the feature is enabled for you

 1. Your assigned [AS number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))
-2. A provided AS number to peer your instance to, which is different from the instance's AS number
+2. An IP address and AS number to peer your instance with
 3. IPv4 and IPv6 prefixes you are allowed to announce

-A complete configuration file for [Bird](https://bird.network.cz/) could look like this:
+An example configuration file for [Bird](https://bird.network.cz/) could look like this:

 ```code
 router id 10.129.0.3;